 This simple program does an excellent job to reduce the convex/concave effect on a photo.
 I’ve used this tool on many occasions and found it much better than previous tools.
 PTLens is compatible with Windows 2000 or above.

 1. Launch the PTLens, click Directory… to select a photo.

 2. On the Distortion section, select Fisheye.
 It will automatically undistorted the image based on the default option, but you can change the settings later.

 3. Now, adjust the Fisheye settings.
 Quite often you only need to deal with Distortion and Crop.

 4. Once done, click Apply to save the image.
 Don’t worry, the program will save it into a separate file.

 While you noticed that I’m using the same image to create this guide, I should inform you that the result for each software is slightly different due to their settings.
 I highly suggest you try more than one software to see which one works well for you.

 Can I remove the fisheye effect without cropping?

-You can cut or fold it, and yes, you will lose many parts to achieve the desired shape.
-The same principle also applied when converting a fisheye photo into a traditional one.
-If you have trouble converting a distorted image from the convex lens, don’t hesitate to leave a comment!
+You can cut or fold it, and you will lose many parts to achieve the desired shape.
+The same principle is also applied when converting a fisheye photo into a traditional one.